toddledev/documentation/docs/11-formulas/01-overview/index.md

 - Can be composed together to build more complex logic

 ::: info
-A pure function always returns the same result for the same input values and doesn't change anything outside of itself, ensuring predictability and reliability.
+A pure function always returns the same result for the same input values and does not change anything outside of itself, ensuring predictability and reliability.
 :::

 ## The formula editor